serikatnewbie/serikatnewbie.github.io/data/blog/nullcon-hackim-ctf-2024/writeups.md

 ### ![images](https://hackmd.io/_uploads/SkC2Fk806.png)

 We can also see the source code of the website and it uses php.
-Long story short, our bash command input will be checked whether it matches what is in the $THE_SCRIPT variable or not.
+Long story short, our bash command input will be checked whether it matches what is in the `$THE_SCRIPT` variable or not.
 If it is different, then the command we give will not be executed.

 ![images](https://hackmd.io/_uploads/H11apkIRT.png)

-We discovered something interesting, the bash command we input is not directly compared to the $THE_SCRIPT variable.
+We discovered something interesting, the bash command we input is not directly compared to the `$THE_SCRIPT` variable.
 Instead, it's captured using a hardcopy screen.
-Subsequently, the web application uses the trim function to extract the text that will be compared with $THE_SCRIPT.
+Subsequently, the web application uses the trim function to extract the text that will be compared with `$THE_SCRIPT`.
 We can exploit this behavior to launch a CLRF (Carriage Return Line Feed) attack.

 ![images](https://hackmd.io/_uploads/H1y3xxU0a.png)